 Through the Dual Enrollment Program, Trine University provides an opportunity for high school students to earn dual credit (college and high school credit simultaneously).
-Courses are offered in the following ways: on Trine University campuses and online (blended with Trine University students), and on the campuses of participating high schools (strictly for high school students through the dual enrollment program).
+Dual Enrollment is a non-degree seeking program.
+Courses are offered in the following ways:

+- On Trine University's main campus and at its educational centers.
+These courses enroll both Trine University students and high school students. - Online - On the campuses of participating high schools

-To qualify for the Dual Enrollment Program, students must meet the following requirements: submit an official Dual Enrollment application and a current high school transcript, be in good academic standing in high school (GPA of B or higher or by recommendation of the high school guidance counselor), successfully completed the sophomore year of high school, and be currently enrolled in a public, private, or home school.
+To qualify for the Dual Enrollment Program, students must meet the following requirements: submit an official Dual Enrollment application and a current high school transcript, be in good academic standing in high school (GPA of B or higher or by recommendation of the high school guidance counselor), successfully complete the sophomore year of high school, and be currently enrolled in a public, private, or home school.